Xyclade/MachineLearning/Readme.md

 ```

 Note how we determine the difference between the min and the max, and divide it by 1000.
-This is to scale the time value from MS to seconds.
+This is to scale the time value from milliseconds to seconds.
 Additionally we compute the weights by taking the frequency of a subject  and dividing it by the time difference.
 Since this value is very small, we want to rescale it up a little, which is done by taking the 10log.
 This however causes our values to become negative, which is why we add a basic value of 10 to make every value positive.
 The end result of this weighting is as follows:

 <img src="./Images/Weighted_Subject_Distribution.png" width="400px" />